tide-org/tide/docs/later.md

 [d] write a setup tutorial
 [d] write documentation
-[l] add option for logging to output to a buffer_cache instead of stdout
+[l] add option for logging to output to a buffer_cache instead of stdout [x] investigate and fix multiple breakpoints appearing from target restarting - was the ttl [x] trim, pad, wrap, colour the stdout logging